JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

 \subsection{Mass-Metallicity-SFR Relation}

-The next important aspect is the SFR-dependence on the MZ relation to discuss the chemical evolution, given the claim of a redshift-invariant \textit{fundamental} relation between mass, metallicity, and SFR (SFR-MZ relation) out to $z\sim 2-3$ \citep{mannucci2010,sanders2021}.
-There are several expressions to describe the mutual dependencies between the three quantities \citep{mannucci2010,lara-lopez2010,AM2013,curti2020,sanders2021}.
-In this paper, we use the variable $\mu_{\alpha}$ originally proposed by \citet{mannucci2010}: $\mu_{\alpha} = \log({\rm M}_{\star}) - \alpha \log({\rm SFR})$, with $\alpha=0.66$ being adopted here that minimizes the scatter of the local low-metallicity galaxies with a direct $T_e$-based metallicity in the $\mu_{\alpha}$--metallicity plane \citep{AM2013}\, \footnote{ We have changed the IMFs from \citet{kroupa2001} to \citet{chabrier2003} for the masses and SFR of \citet{AM2013} following the conversion factors of \citet{MD2014}, although the shift in $\mu_{0.66}$ is tiny ($0.01$\,dex). }:
+The next important aspect is the SFR-dependence of the MZ relation to discuss the chemical evolution, given the claim of a redshift-invariant \textit{fundamental} relation between mass, metallicity, and SFR (SFR-MZ relation) out to $z\sim 2-3$ \citep{mannucci2010,sanders2021}.
+There are several expressions to describe the mutual dependencies between the three quantities \citep{mannucci2010,lara-lopez2010,AM2013,sanders2017,curti2020,sanders2021}.
+In this paper, we primarily use the variable $\mu_{\alpha}$ originally proposed by \citet{mannucci2010}: $\mu_{\alpha} = \log({\rm M}_{\star}) - \alpha \log({\rm SFR})$, with $\alpha=0.66$ being adopted here that minimizes the scatter of the local low-metallicity galaxies with a direct $T_e$-based metallicity in the $\mu_{\alpha}$--metallicity plane \citep{AM2013}\, \footnote{ We have changed the IMFs from \citet{kroupa2001} to \citet{chabrier2003} for the masses and SFR of \citet{AM2013} following the conversion factors of \citet{MD2014}, although the shift in $\mu_{0.66}$ is tiny ($0.01$\,dex). }:

-This is advantageous to be directly compared with the low-mass JWST objects down to \Mstar\ $\sim 10^{7.5}$\,\Msun.
+This is advantageous to be directly compared with a majority of the JWST objects down to \Mstar\ $\sim 10^{7.4}$\,\Msun.
 Interestingly, the $z\simeq 2.3$ and $\simeq 3.3$ stacked objects of \citet{sanders2021}, whose metallicities are reliably determined with the direct $T_e$ method, fall directly on the same relationship.
+Another popular form of the SFR-MZ relation is provided by \citet{curti2020}.
+Our choice of the relation of \citet{AM2013} against that of \citet{curti2020} will be revisited later.